Places to Find Legitimate Work-at-Home Job Listings

 While you can start looking on some of the major job board sites like Career Builder or Monster for telecommuting positions, niche related sites are a much easier way to go.
 Here are the sites that I trust and recommend for finding work at home positions.

-This job board caters to freelancers, so if you write, blog, do web design or Internet research, are a programmer, app developer or a marketer — make sure to check out Elance.
+This job board caters to freelancers, so if you write, blog, do web design or Internet research, are a programmer, app developer or a marketer — make sure to check out Upwork.
 Simply register for a free account, search thousands of freelance projects, and submit a proposal.
 Once you submit your proposal, Elance will add a small service charge of 8.75% to the quote, which the client is responsible for.
-The great thing about Elance’s platform is there’s no chasing down clients for payment — payment is guaranteed.

 Is an online job board that caters to flexible work options (freelance, part-time work, telecommuting, flex positions and contract work).
 While it does cost a small fee to join it’s well worth it.
 All jobs are hand screened, so you know that you’re dealing with legit opportunities.
 And if you’re dissatisfied with the service you can request a full refund; it’s also worth noting that they are a member of the Better Business Bureau.